deveshSingh06/t-SNE/README.md

 ## About MNIST Dataset
 - MNIST dataset consist of 60k handwritten images of numbers from 0-9 and is commonly used for training various image processing systems.
-- It can be downloaded from: https://www.kaggle.com/c/digit-recognizer/data
+- It can be downloaded from [here](https://www.kaggle.com/c/digit-recognizer/data).
-- For more information on MNIST dataset, visit: https://en.wikipedia.org/wiki/MNIST_database
+- For more information on MNIST dataset, visit this [page](https://en.wikipedia.org/wiki/MNIST_database).

 ## About t-SNE
 - T-distributed Stochastic Neighbour Embedding (t-SNE) is a machine learning algorithm for visualization developed by Laurens van der Maaten and Geoffrey Hinton.